 Teachers are welcome to submit select poems of students throughout the year for possible inclusion in print or digital publications.
 A signed Parental Release Form is required.
 Please submit poems via email to firstname.lastname@example.org.

 Meredith Crawford grew up in Chandler.
 She started singing at the age of 13, first at Tyler’s Green Acres Baptist Church, then she veered towards country music.
 She sang at a number of oprys: Gladewater Opry, Texarkana Opry, the Cotton Pickin’ Theater in Point, Mount Pleasant Jamboree, Johnnie High’s Country Music Revue in Arlington, and even as far away as the Texas Jamboree in Houston.
 Today she performs more roots rock and Texas soul.
 She writes her own songs and some of her covers are real crowd pleasers.
-She’s also graduating this year from UT Tyler with a Bachelors Degree in Accounting.
+She also recently got her Bachelors Degree in Accounting.

 Heather Little wrote a poem and won a contest when she was in the 4th grade and she’s been writing ever since.
 She was born in north-central Texas and grew up around Austin and Dallas in thriving music scenes.
 She now lives in Lindale.
 Heather is the co-writer of “Gunpowder and Lead” and “Me and Charlie Talkin,” both recorded by Miranda Lambert and has written many songs for Nashville notables.
 Her talents don’t stop with songwriting — hear her sing once and you’ll want to hear much more.
 Heather interacts well with students, telling her stories, singing her songs, talking about the writing process, making for a nice classroom activity.
 She is also comfortable in an assembly environment either alone, or she often performs with Meredith Crawford and Wesley Pruitt.